 Engagement.
-It’s a bit of a fluffy, marketing-type word, but it’s also an important one when it comes to your hotel.
+An overused word these days, but definitely still an important one when it comes to your hotels.

-Despite this, employee engagement is too often neglected by hotel management.
-Let’s talk some ways you address it.
+Despite this, employee engagement is too often neglected by hospitality management.
+Here's some ways to address it in 2022.

 Let’s define our terms.
 Employee engagement sounds similar to employee happiness or satisfaction, but it’s its own beast.